nmokey/klein-bottle/docs/index.markdown

 - Euler characteristic of 0, given by vertices - edges + faces
 - genus of 1, loosely meaning it has one hole

 Ok, so we understand what a Klein bottle is conceptually.
-The nice thing about topology is that it doesn't matter how we bend or stretch our surfaces, they still retain the same properties.
+The nice thing about topology is that it doesn't matter how we bend, stretch, or twist our surfaces (known as *continuous deformations*), they still retain the same properties - this is why a coffee mug is topologically equivalent to a donut.
+We just can't tear, glue, open/close holes in them or pass them through themselves.
 But what if we wanted to take a look at some equations that can give us an idea of what "version" of a Klein bottle we're actually seeing?

 This is where the multivariable calculus comes in.
 Clifford Stoll, topologist and purveyor of [fine glass Klein bottles](https://www.kleinbottle.com/){:target="_blank"}{:rel="noopener noreferrer"}, offers the [following parametrization](https://www.desmos.com/3d/a0c3f74c53){:target="_blank"}{:rel="noopener noreferrer"} of a Klein bottle as an alternative to buying one: